 Are we doing anything fun this weekend?

-So why not pack your overnight bag for a quick trip in the coming weekends and make it 2 days that are truly fun for all?
+So why not pack your overnight bag for a quick trip in the coming weekends and make it two days that are truly fun for all?
 I was lucky enough to take quick trips to Boston and New York City recently, and here’s how I made the most of it, and how you can too!

 Make a plan: Planning is one of my favourite parts of the vacation.
 I love researching where we are going, the things to do, and reading other people’s experiences and advice.
 When your time is limited planning is integral: you’ve only got a short time, so there is no time for dithering!
 A great place to help you decide your “must-sees” is the local tourism website.
 I was in New York at the end of January, during “NYC Winter Outing,” which features 2-for-1 tickets to select Broadway shows and top attractions, plus special prix-fixe menus at a whack of restaurants, which I wouldn’t have known if it wasn’t for the NYCgo website.
 Mid-winter is admittedly a bit of a dicey time to be visiting the Eastern Seaboard, weather-wise, but planning for a quick visit off-peak can be worth your while, finances-wise.
 Conversely, you might find some of your favourite attractions are closed, or the thought of lining up for a show in the frigid temperatures with kids too much to bear.
 In that case, better save it for the warmer months.

 Leave room for flexibility: Planning is essential to be sure, but you need to leave some room for flexibility.
 If you can’t roll with the punches, you might miss out while your eyes are stuck on the clock or your planner.
 Boston was in the throes of Superbowl fever when I was there.
-I am only the most superficial of football fans and would probably never have scheduled any time for anything related to sports, but the enthusiasm [crazed fervour] for the local team was infectious and the time we spent browsing Pats paraphernalia to join in the fun ending up being a great way to feel like we were getting to be a part of the city; an experience I would have missed out on if I had been too dedicated to The Plan.
+I am only the most superficial of football fans and would probably never have scheduled any time for anything related to sports.
+Still, the enthusiasm [crazed fervour] for the local team was infectious, and the time we spent browsing Pats paraphernalia to join in the fun ending up being a great way to feel like we were getting to be a part of the city; an experience I would have missed out on if I had been too dedicated to The Plan.

 It can be hard to strike a balance between hyper-planned and willy-nilly.
 A sight-seeing pass like the New York CityPASS can help.
 If your short trip means you wouldn’t have time to visit six attractions and make full use of the regular CityPASS, they offer a “C3” option.
 The C3 lets you choose three from ten of the most popular attractions in NYC.
 And you don’t have to decide ahead of time which three attractions you are going to see—you can choose on the go!

-Get the lay of the land: If you are visiting a place for the first time, particularly if it’s a quick trip, I recommend taking a tour.
+Get the lay of the land: If you are visiting a place for the first time, especially if it’s a quick trip, I recommend taking a tour.
 In fact, I recommend taking all the tours!
 Tours are a great way to see the highlights in a focused way, guided by an expert.
 For instance, I got a crash course in paintings at the Metropolitan Museum of Art, seeing and learning far more in the hour tour than I would have wandering aimlessly on my own.
-We took another tour at Ellis Island and to the Statue of Liberty, and spent three hours well getting oriented in Boston, where we took the “Best of Boston” tour with Grey Line Boston.
+We took another tour at Ellis Island and to the Statue of Liberty and spent three hours well getting oriented in Boston, where we took the “Best of Boston” tour with Grey Line Boston.
 A cute trolley bus took us past lots of historic Boston spots, with stops at Copley Square, Fenway Park, and the USS Constitution at the Charleston Navy Yard.
 The narrated tour gave us some fun insights into Boston, plus helped us narrow down the spots we wanted to go back for a more in-depth visit.

-Above all, the important thing to remember is it’s just a weekend, and you are in a fabulous destination!
+Above all, the critical thing to remember is it’s just a weekend, and you are in a fabulous destination!
 Even if nothing works out, your plan falls apart, you spend too much money, and everyone is miserable…it’s just a quick trip.
 You can always take a do-over!